Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Construction of the infinite particle system

-In this section, we provide a construction of the infinite particle system solely based on the self-duality and self-intertwining relations satisfied by the system of finitely many interacting ${\rm BTM}(a)$ (see, e.g., \cite[\S 4.1]{FloreaniJansenRedigWagner}).
+In this section, we provide a construction of the infinite particle system of interacting ${\rm BTM}(a)$ solely based on the self-duality and self-intertwining relations satisfied by the system of finitely many interacting ${\rm BTM}(a)$ (see, e.g., \cite[\S 4.1]{FloreaniJansenRedigWagner}).

-Let us prove that, for $\Q$-a.e.\ environment $\alpha$ and for all $\eta \in \Xi=\Xi_\alpha$, there exists a $\Xi$-valued Markov process $(\eta_t)_{t\ge0}$ with marginal distributions being the infinite-particle analogues of those of the finite particle system.
+More precisely, let us prove that, for $\Q$-a.e.\ environment $\alpha$ and for all $\eta \in \Xi=\Xi_\alpha$, there exists a $\Xi$-valued Markov process $(\eta_t)_{t\ge0}$ with marginal distributions being the infinite-particle analogues of those of the finite particle system.